anarubioruiz/ARIA-data/README.md

 Within each of these directories (`<usecase>/tests/<system>/`), the information is structured as follows:

-- `text-zero-shot.md` and `structured-zero-shot.md`: Contain the tests performed using the zero-shot learning technique, with the LLM provided with the scenario description in plain text and structured format, respectively.
+- `t-zeroshot.md` and `s-zeroshot.md`: Contain the tests performed using the zero-shot learning technique, with the LLM provided with the scenario description in plain text and structured format, respectively.
-- `text-few-shot.md` and `structured-few-shot.md`: Contain the tests performed using the few-shot learning technique, with the LLM provided with the scenario description in plain text and structured format, respectively.
+- `t-fewshot.md` and `s-fewshot.md`: Contain the tests performed using the few-shot learning technique, with the LLM provided with the scenario description in plain text and structured format, respectively.
+  `t-fewshot-exp.md` and `s-fewshot-exp.md`: Contain the tests performed using the few-shot learning technique, giving an explanation of the rules generated for each example and with the scenario descriptions in plain text and structured format, respectively.

+It is important to note that certain directories or files may not exist for some case studies.